 Transportation in Farragut State Park

-All vehicles you bring to the park, not just your RV, must also be street legal, licensed, and insured and must have a park permit.
-Motorized vehicles can be used on any of the park roads that aren't closed off or otherwise marked.
+Motorized vehicles can be used on any of the park roads that are not closed off or otherwise marked.
 Since the park is so large it may be easier to get around using a secondary vehicle like a motorbike or scooter.
-Be sure to read them up carefully when trying to navigate the campgrounds as some roads in the campgrounds are one-way streets.
+Be sure to read the street signs carefully when trying to navigate the campgrounds as some roads in the campgrounds are one-way streets.

 Campgrounds and parking in Farragut State Park